yukomath/Skin-Cancer-Classification/README.md

 The dataset is highly imbalanced, with a large number of benign cases (melanocytic nevi) and relatively few melanoma cases.

-This imbalance can negatively affect model performance, especially for small classes such as melanoma.
+This imbalance presets the potential to affect model performance, especially for small classes such as melanoma.
 Since the main objective of this project is to improve melanoma classification performance, different imbalance-handling strategies were systematically evaluated.

 The following five approaches were compared: